linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/01 Introduction to Derivatives.md

 # BOX I: Prediction Markets

 Prediction markets are derivatives markets in which the value of traded claims depends on the outcome of events.
-With one common contract, an investor can own a claim that receives  \$1 if the event occurs, or sell a claim that requires the investor to pay\$ 1 if the event occurs.
+With one common contract, an investor can own a claim that receives \$1 if the event occurs, or sell a claim that requires the investor to pay \$1 if the event occurs.
 Such markets can be used to speculate on presidential elections, the winner of an Olympic event, the occurrence of a natural disaster, or the value of a government statistic such as employment or the consumer price index.

 Much of the interest in prediction markets stems from the idea that the price of a contract will aggregate individual information that could not otherwise be observed.
 For years, the Iowa Electronic Markets (http://tippie.uowa.edu/iem/markets/) has permitted speculation on the outcome of presidential and other elections.
 The "vote share" contracts pay in cents the percentage of the popular vote received by the official candidate of a party.
 For example, if the Re publican were to receive  $48\%$  of the vote, the Republican vote share contract on election day would be worth \$0.48.
 The Democratic and Republican "winner-take-all" contracts pay \$ 1 if that party wins the election, and zero otherwise.
 There are also party nomination contracts that allow an investor to bet on a specific candidate winning the party nomination.
 (See Box 2.)